SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 - The design pattern names and **established vocabulary** aid in the **communication** between developers

-- Design patterns are robust approaches to solving problems that can be adapted to suit the needs of the specific case where they are used
+- Design patterns are robust approaches to solving problems that could be altered to suit the needs of the specific use case

-They are not set in stone and, if a pattern does not work for you, you can always modify it.
+- They can be easily **altered** if a pattern does not work for you

 - They improve the software development process and can **reduce errors**

 - They are **scalable** and **reusable**

-- They can **speed up development** and less time is spent on finding solutions
+- They can **speed up development** and reduce time spent on finding solutions

 ## Drawbacks of Design Patterns

 - Design patterns come with **consequences** and if applied **incorrectly** or without regard to how the application might change in the future, they can **cause problems**

-- Patterns do not provide us with a **concrete code to use**, they simply provide a possible **approach** to take when designing applications
+- Patterns do not provide us with a **concrete code to use**
+  * instead, they provide a possible **approach** to take when designing applications

-- They look **simple** but they have **intricacies** and can be misunderstood and applied incorrectly
+- They look **simple** but they have **intricacies** and could be misunderstood and used incorrectly

-They should be used only if their **benefits** outweigh the cost of using them.
+They should only be applied if their **benefits** outweigh the cost of using them.

 [/slide]